databrickslabs/pylint-plugin/README.md

 ### `E9859`: `internal-api`

-Do not use internal APIs, rewrite using Databricks SDK.
+Do not use internal APIs, rewrite using Databricks SDK: XXX.
 Do not use internal APIs.
 Use Databricks SDK for Python: https://databricks-sdk-py.readthedocs.io/en/latest/index.html

 [[back to top](#databricks-labs-pylint-plugin)]